mariomulansky/PySpike/Readme.md

 **Important note:**

 >Spike trains are expected to be *ordered sequences*!
->For performance reasons, the PySpike distance function do not check if the spike trains provided are indeed ordered.
+>For performance reasons, the PySpike distance functions do not check if the spike trains provided are indeed ordered.
 >Make sure that all your spike trains are ordered.
 >If in doubt, use `spike_train = np.sort(spike_train)` to obtain a correctly ordered spike train.